0xjac/master-thesis/chapters/04_token_standards.md

 \input{fig/approveAttack.tex}

-The figure \ref{fig:approveAttack} showcase both cases of the race condition where the attack either succeeds or fails to front-run its victim.
+The figure \ref{fig:erc20approveattack} showcases both cases of the race condition where the attack either succeeds or fails to front-run its victim.
 Note that in this scenario, $M < N$ which is why when the front-run fails the `transferFrom` call of Eve for $N$ tokens fails.
 In the case where $M > N$, the first `transferFrom` call for $N$ would succeed and the allowance would be decreased to $M - N$ and the second `transferFrom` call of Eve for $M$ would fail.
 In this situation, Eve does manage to transfer some tokens but the attack has still fails as she manages to transfer only $N$ tokens---not $N + M$ tokens which is outside her "intended approval".

 ### Absence Of Burning